ChloeKahlman/aappgen/README.md

 This script generates the necessary files for AAPP.

 It requires the import of the pandas python library.
 Install it with:

 ```
 pip install pandas
 ```

+TODO ImportError: Missing optional dependency 'openpyxl'.
+Use pip or conda to install openpyxl.

 Provide the files 'testpwd.txt', 'realpwd.txt', and 'contest_floor.xls' in the in folder.